This topic describes how to add a device security profile.

 Privileged User Name

 (Optional) This password is used when privilege (enable) mode is required to perform configuration file commands.
+See Special instructions for security profiles of specific devices for a list of device types requiring a privileged password.

-Note: The case sensitivity for the Login User Name, Login Password, Privileged User Name, and Privileged Password fields is device-dependent.
+|Note: The case sensitivity for the Login User Name, Login Password, Privileged User Name, and Privileged Password fields is device-dependent.|

 When the DSP in a Device record is set to Auto, this indicates the priority (1 to 99) to try each DSP until one works, after which the BMC Network Automation system uses the working DSP unless reassigned.
 This solves the issue when you are unsure of the device credentials assigned to each device (for example, use multiple RADIUS/TACACS+ servers).
 Lower priority DSPs are tried first.
 DSPs of the same priority are tried in random order.
 DSPs with priority 0 are not tried (that is, disabled).